-- · How could you help prevent or slow down beach erosion?
+- How could you help prevent or slow down beach erosion?
 Test out your idea on your model beach!
-After you've made your changes, use the stop watch to record how long you make the waves.
-How did your solution hold up after 30 seconds?
-After 1 minute?
-How much erosion occurred?
-Was it different from your first experiment?
+What things do you want to keep the same between the different tests in order to test as accurately as possible?
+How can you measure how eroded your beach is after each test?
+Write these down in a science notebook.
 What was successful?
-How could you redesign it? - In many places of the world, there are other land features right next to beaches, such as dunes, mountains, marshes, and rivers.
-How could these features change the rate of erosion at your beach?
+How could you redesign it? - Imagine you are a city planner deciding if you should build a seawall to protect buildings built on top of a cliff near the sea.
+What could be some consequences of humans forcing beaches to stop natural erosion?
+Write a pros and cons list for building the seawall in your science notebook. - In many places of the world, there are other land features right next to beaches, such as dunes, mountains, marshes, and rivers.
+How could these change the rate of erosion at your beach?
 In your model, use the sand to build a mountain, or use water and a spoon to make a river.
 Now test what happens when it rains or there are heavy winds.
-Record your observations in your science notebook. - The Dungeness Wildlife National Refuge Park in Sequim, WA has the longest natural sand spit in the United States.
-Sand spits are an extended stretch of beach that goes from the mainland out to sea.
-How do you think this affects erosion of the shoreline?
-Can you make one in your model? - In this activity, we saw a model of one way the atmosphere (air) and hydrosphere (water) impact the geosphere (earth).
+Record your observations in your science notebook. - In this activity, we saw a model of one way the atmosphere (air) and hydrosphere (water) impact the geosphere (earth).
 Can you think of any other ways these systems might interact?
 Think about both large and small impacts, as well as fast and slow events.
-Draw an example of these interactions in your science notebook. - How might plants, animals, and humans each affect how quickly a beach erodes away?
-Make a list or draw a picture of how these living things might slow down or speed up the rate of erosion.
+Draw an example of these interactions in your science notebook. - What are some other ways that the atmosphere and hydrosphere affect the geosphere?
+Think of things across both short and long timescales, as well as large and small impacts.
+Draw an example of these impacts in your science notebook.